 Knowing When You Need Medical Intervention

-While complications of MG are treatable, some can be life threatening.
-Myasthenic crisis is a life-threatening condition that affects breathing and requires immediate treatment.
+While MG complications are treatable, myasthenic crisis is a life-threatening condition that affects breathing and requires immediate treatment.
 It is important to keep in mind that regular care and treatment with your healthcare provider can help prevent flare-ups and potential crisis.
 Recognize signs of increasing weakness, particularly shortness of breath and difficulty with swallowing, and consult with your physician or go to the emergency room for intervention.
-Many people can live a full life with MG through effective management of its symptoms.

 It is important for you to seek care as soon as you feel a crisis coming on to ensure proper medical intervention.
 If you are feeling short of breath, it is very important to call 911 or get medical help immediately.